PyroSamurai/TED/serverSetup.md

 # Server Setup

-For now this is just a placeholder as old one is irrelevant and a new one for the new code has yet to be made.
+For now this is just a placeholder as the old one is irrelevant and a new one for the updated code has yet to be made.